Help & Support

 Updating to the Latest Version

-Updates are automatic.
-Watchtower checks Docker Hub once a day and applies any new release silently — no action needed.
-Your Account page shows the current version and will note when a newer version is available and pending installation.
+Updates are automatic if you kept Watchtower: it checks Docker Hub once a day and applies any new release silently — no action needed.
+Your Account page shows the current version and will note when a newer version is available.

 To update immediately without waiting for the daily check: